 A pre-school was opened and operated by Mrs. Mary Los Banos from 1965 -1967; then from 1976 – 1980 the Hawaii Child Center operated the pre-school.
 Waipahu UCC started the Child Care Center in 1981with Head Teacher Elsie Kihano and Amy Sakuma as Pre-School Committee Chairperson; and followed by Debbie Kihano Palakiko and then by Nancy Okimoto as the Head Teachers; and finally closed in 2003.

 The area around the church changed with the extension of Hikimoe and Mokuola Streets and the development of the Civic Center across from the church in 1986.
 Now Mokuola Street extends from Waipahu Street to Farrington Highway.

 In 2005, the church started to plan the renovation of the Social Hall by writing grants, establishing a Capital Building Fund, and designing a plan to develop a facility open to community organizations and an adult day-care program.
-The renovation was completed in 2013 and the facility is currently used by 14 organizations including an adult-day care program that is being operated by the Age to Perfection.
+The renovation was completed in 2013 and the facility is currently used by 14 organizations including an adult-day care program that is being operated by

 Today (2015) the City and County of Honolulu Rail Project, presently under construction, will run close to the church with a rail station a block away from the church.